-My name is Nienke van der Marel and from December 2019 I will work as a Banting fellow at the Department of Physics and Astronomy at the University of Victoria (BC, Canada).
-Currently I am an NRC research fellow at the NRC Herzberg Institute for Astrophysics.
+My name is Nienke van der Marel and since December 2019 I work as a Banting fellow at the Department of Physics and Astronomy at the University of Victoria (BC, Canada).
 My research focuses on planet formation in protoplanetary disks.
+Previously I was an NRC research fellow at the NRC Herzberg Institute for Astrophysics.
 Before Victoria, I worked as a Beatrice Watson Parrent Fellow at the Institute for Astronomy at the University of Hawaii in Honolulu.

 I work with submillimeter interferometry data from ALMA, SMA and VLA.
 I analyze both molecular line and continuum data through physical-chemical modeling with e.g. RADMC-3D and DALI.
 I am also involved in various project on direct imaging of exoplanets, with Keck and Subaru on Mauna Kea.